Covid 19 coronavirus: Auckland to move to level 1 on Wednesday night - Jacinda Ardern

 That means no limits on gatherings and the removal of social distancing requirements in restaurants and bars.

-Masks are not required on public transport in alert level 1 but Ardern urged people to keep being vigilant - by washing hands, staying home if sick, contact tracing and getting tested.
+Masks are not required on public transport in alert level 1 but Ardern urged people to keep being vigilant - by washing hands, staying home if sick, scanning QR codes and getting tested if even feeling slightly sick.

 "I don't want anyone to think that because we're at level 1 that Covid is now absent from New Zealand."